Freshman Admission Procedures and Requirements

 The Admissions Process

 The Office of Admissions at West Chester University completes a preliminary evaluation of applications once all information has been received and processed.
 All aspects of each application are considered: academic record, standardized test scores, personal statement, and selected program of study.
 The admissions committee prioritizes applicants with the strongest academic credentials and notifies them of a decision upon completion.
 Other candidates may be required to submit additional information or will be referred to the committee for a second review.
-If an applicant is referred to the admissions committee, committee decisions will be finalized no later than April 1st.

 How to Apply